 - Order: Then you can determine which order to display the products; by popularity, rating, date, price, etc.

-- Layout: Here, you can select whether you’d prefer a grid or list-based display.
-As per this tutorial, we’ve opted for a list view display.
+- Layout: Here, you can select whether you’d prefer a grid or list-based display, or, whether you’d like to set up a toggle that switches between both views.

 - Display product count results: If you’d like to show the total product count text, for example, “Showing 1 – 12 of 24 results” you can decide whether this should show above, below, in both positions or none at all.